badj/playwright-poc/README.md

 # Playwright POC

-> A proof of concept showcasing the implementation of [Playwright](https://playwright.dev/) as a test framework testing the checkout flow for the ["Test Automation - Big Cartel E-commerce Test store"](https://testautomation.bigcartel.com/).
+> A proof of concept showcasing the implementation of [Playwright](https://playwright.dev/) as a test framework to test the checkout flow for the ["Test Automation - Big Cartel E-commerce Test store"](https://testautomation.bigcartel.com/).

 ---